USS Wachapreague: The Luzon campaign

-Wachapreague entered Lingayen Gulf on 13 January 1945 and anchored near the town of Damortis.
+Wachapreague entered Lingayen Gulf on 13 January 1945 and anchored near the town of Damortis, Santo Tomas, La Union.
 On 16 January 1945, she shifted her anchorage to Port Sual to tend PT boats from MTBRons 28 and 36.
 These boats gradually extended their patrols northward to the coastal towns of Vigan City and Aparri, shelling shore installations and wreaking havoc on Japanese barge traffic and shipping along the northwest coast of Luzon, destroying some 20 barges.
 Wachapreague meanwhile continued to make all electrical and engine repairs for the squadron PT boats and handled all major communications for the motor torpedo boat squadrons until she departed Lingayen on 12 March 1945 to replenish at Leyte.